JagtapSagar/Vehicle-Control/README.md

 <p align="center"><img src="https://github.com/JagtapSagar/Vehicle-Control/blob/main/media/simulation_and_control_feedback.gif"><p>

 The reference and the actual trajectory profile of the simulation is also illustrated in the gif below.
 The path in green is defined by the waypoints given.
-The path in yellow is the trajectory the vechicle has traced.
+The path in yellow is the trajectory the vehicle has traced.
 <p align="center"><img src="https://github.com/JagtapSagar/Vehicle-Control/blob/main/media/vehicle_trajectory.gif" width=402 height=402></p>